Lavochne

-Lavochne (Ла́вочне, Ławoczne) is a village (selo) in the Stryi Raion, in the Lviv Oblast (province) of Western Ukraine (prior to 1959, it was situated in the Drohobych Oblast).
-It belongs to the Slavske settlement hromada, one of the hromadas of Ukraine.
-The village has 1,198 inhabitants, and its local government is administered by the Lavochnenska village council.
+Lavochne (Лавочне; Ławoczne) is a village (selo) in the Stryi Raion, in the Lviv Oblast (province) of Western Ukraine (prior to 1959, it was situated in the Drohobych Oblast).
+It belongs to the Slavsko settlement hromada, one of the hromadas of Ukraine.
+The village has 1,198 inhabitants, and its local government was administered by the Lavochne Village Council until its dissolution in 2020.

 Geography

-The village is located on the Lviv-Chop railway line.
+The village is located on the Lviv–Chop railway line.

-The Mukachevo-Svalyava-Lavochne railway line was constructed in 1881 and was modified in 1887 to form the Lviv-Stryi-Chop route.
+The Mukachevo–Svaliava–Lavochne railway line was constructed in 1881 and was modified in 1887 to form the Lviv–Stryi–Chop route.
 The Lavochne railway station building opened in 1886.

-Lavochne is situated 146 km from the regional center of Lviv, 41 km from the city of Skole, and 10 km from the urban village Slavske.
+Lavochne is situated 146 km from the regional center of Lviv, 41 km from the city of Skole, and 10 km from the rural settlement of Slavsko.

 History

 The first written mention of the village refers to 1591, when it was a part of the Ruthenian voivodeship of the Rzeczpospolita.
-In the years 1772-1918, Lavochne was part of the Kingdom of Galicia and Lodomeria under Austrian rule.
-After the dissolution of Austria-Hungary, Lavochne became part of the Second Polish Republic, serving as the border railway station - first on the Polish-Chekhoslovakian border (until March 1939), and then on the Polish-Hungarian border.
+In the years 1772–1918, Lavochne was part of the Kingdom of Galicia and Lodomeria under Austrian rule.
+After the dissolution of Austria-Hungary, Lavochne became part of the Second Polish Republic, serving as the border railway station – first on the Polish–Czechoslovak border (until March 1939), and then on the Polish-Hungarian border.
 After the Invasion of Poland, Lavochne found itself in Soviet territory.
 From 1941 to 1944, Lavochne was part of Nazi Germany's District of Galicia.
 Lavochne was the last Ukrainian settlement liberated from Nazi occupation, on 8 October 1944.
 Since that time Lavochne is part of Ukraine (in Drohobych Oblast until 1959, since then in Lviv Oblast).

-According to one telling, the village's name derives from wooden benches (лавки lavky) stacked in order to cross the river.
+According to one telling, the village's name derives from wooden benches (лавки) stacked in order to cross the river.

 Until 18 July 2020, Lavochne belonged to the Skole Raion.
 That raion was abolished in July 2020 as part of an administrative reform in Ukraine, which reduced the number of raions of the Lviv Oblast to seven.
 The territory of the Skole Raion was merged into the Stryi Raion.